Black Panther Party: Founding

 In late October 1966, Huey P. Newton and Bobby Seale founded the Black Panther Party (originally the Black Panther Party for Self-Defense).
 In formulating a new politics, they drew on their work with a variety of Black Power organizations.
 Newton and Seale first met in 1962 when they were both students at Merritt College.
-They joined Donald Warden's Afro-American Association, where they read widely, debated, and organized in an emergent black nationalist tradition inspired by Malcolm X and others.
-Eventually dissatisfied with Warden's accommodationism, they developed a revolutionary anti-imperialist perspective working with more active and militant groups like the Soul Students Advisory Council and the Revolutionary Action Movement.
+They joined Donald Warden's Afro-American Association (AAA), where they read widely, debated, and organized in an emergent black nationalist tradition inspired by Malcolm X and others.
+Eventually dissatisfied with Warden's accommodationism, the two split from AAA after they developed a revolutionary anti-imperialist perspective from working with more active and militant groups like the Soul Students Advisory Council and the Revolutionary Action Movement.
 Their paid jobs running youth service programs at the North Oakland Neighborhood Anti-Poverty Center allowed them to develop a revolutionary nationalist approach to community service, later a key element in the Black Panther Party's "community survival programs."

 Dissatisfied with the failure of these organizations to directly challenge police brutality and appeal to the "brothers on the block", Huey and Bobby took matters into their own hands.
 After the police killed Matthew Johnson, an unarmed young black man in San Francisco, Newton observed the violent insurrection that followed.
 He had an epiphany that would distinguish the Black Panther Party from the multitude of Black Power organizations.
 Newton saw the explosive rebellious anger of the ghetto as a social force and believed that if he could stand up to the police, he could organize that force into political power.
 Inspired by Robert F. Williams' armed resistance to the Ku Klux Klan (KKK) and Williams' book Negroes with Guns, Newton studied gun laws in California extensively.
 Like the Community Alert Patrol in Los Angeles after the Watts Rebellion, he decided to organize patrols to follow the police around to monitor for incidents of brutality.
 But with a crucial difference: his patrols would carry loaded guns.
-Huey and Bobby raised enough money to buy two shotguns by buying bulk quantities of the recently publicized Mao Zedong's Little Red Book and reselling them to leftists and liberals on the Berkeley campus at three times the price.
+Huey and Bobby raised enough money to buy two shotguns by buying bulk quantities of the recently publicized Mao Zedong's Little Red Book and reselling them to communists and socialists on the Berkeley campus at three times the price.
 According to Bobby Seale, they would "sell the books, make the money, buy the guns, and go on the streets with the guns.
 We'll protect a mother, protect a brother, and protect the community from the racist cops."